sergiocorreia/panflute/README.md

 (Windows note: open `cmd` as administrator)

+# Dev Install

+`python setup.py install`
+: installs the package locally

+`python setup.py develop`
+: installs locally with a symlink so changes are automatically updated

 # License

 A lot of the code started as copy--paste of `pandocfilter` by @jgm, so we just extend his BSD license.